RuiyangJu/KCR-Post-Processing/zero_shot/LLM-jp-4-8B-Instruct/README.md

 Several long samples have predictions around 300 characters, including `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, and `200022050_00007_2`.
 This suggests **a length cap or truncation-like generation pattern**.
 The initial part is often stable, but the later part is omitted, under-corrected, or copied directly from Input.
 Long recipe-like passages remain hard for the model to handle consistently.

 ### 4. Layout/order errors in list-like text

-The `200021763_*` samples show strong layout and ordering issues.
+The `200021763_*` samples show **strong layout and ordering issues**.
 These texts contain structured lists of dishes, vessels, and serving sequences.
-The model keeps many individual tokens but fails to restore the correct group boundaries and reading order. `200021763_00008_2`, `200021763_00020_1`, and `200021763_00025_1` are representative examples where local token accuracy does not translate into correct list structure.
+The model keeps many individual tokens but fails to restore the correct group boundaries and reading order. `200021763_00008_2`, `200021763_00020_1`, and `200021763_00025_1` are representative examples where local text accuracy does not translate into correct list structure.

 ### 5. Classical kana and short-text character confusions
 Short samples such as `200006663_00006_2`, `200021763_00002_2`, and `200021869_00003_1` expose fine-grained character errors.
-These include historical kana, small marks, voicing differences, and visually similar characters.
+These include **historical kana, small marks, voicing differences, and visually similar characters**.
 Because the strings are short, even one or two substitutions or omissions can produce a high CER.

 ### 6. Modernization and punctuation artifacts

-Some predictions move toward more modern Japanese or add punctuation.
+Some predictions **move toward more modern Japanese or add punctuation**.
 For example, `100249416_00027_1` inserts modern-looking forms such as `入れ` and adds punctuation at sentence boundaries.
 These changes may improve readability, but GT expects a faithful transcription, so modernization and punctuation normalization are counted as errors.

 ### 7. Domain vocabulary errors
 Cooking and confectionery vocabulary is a repeated source of failure.
 Cases such as `100249416_00027_1`, `100249416_00034_1`, `200022050_00002_2`, `200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2` contain ingredients, utensils, procedures, measurements, and recipe-specific terms.
-The model often copies noisy terminology or only partially corrects it, suggesting that domain adaptation is needed for classical culinary texts.
+The model often **copies noisy terminology or only partially corrects it**, suggesting that domain adaptation is needed for classical culinary texts.

 ### Overall
 LLM-jp-4-8B-Instruct mainly fails by copying noisy input, struggling with layout-sensitive lists, and degrading on long passages.
 Its most severe unique case is `200022050_00010_2`, where the output stops after only 49 characters.
 Compared with models that heavily paraphrase, this model is more conservative, but that conservatism often means under-correction.
 Future improvements should focus on stronger correction behavior, explicit long-output handling, prevention of early stopping, layout-aware reading-order recovery, and culinary-domain adaptation.